 /usr/bin/open -a “TextEdit” || /usr/local/bin/jamf -event installTextEdit

-Remember of course that the policy called but the custom trigger would have to exist already (usually one of your existing policies but just add a custom trigger).The policy can be added to the Jamf category -Launcher to make it easier to find.
+Remember of course that the policy calls a custom trigger which would have to exist already (usually one of your existing policies but just add a custom trigger).The policy can be added to the Jamf category -Launcher to make it easier to find.

 The policy in Jamf Pro would look like this: